Hierarchy of quantum correlations under non-Markovian dynamics: Action of noisy channels

 \subsection{Random telegraph noise (RTN): P-indivisible phase damping}

-The quantum dephasing induced by random telegraph noise is discussed.
-The Kraus operators representing random telegraph noise~\cite{van1992}, a P-indivisible phase damping channel are
+The quantum dephasing induced by random telegraph noise is now discussed.
+The Kraus operators representing random telegraph noise~\cite{van1992,pinto2013,mazzola2011,Pradeep}, a P-indivisible phase damping channel are

-Where $\Lambda(t)$ is the noise parameter based on the damped harmonic oscillator model that accounts the effects of both Markovian and non-Markovian noise limits on quantum states,
+Where $q(t)$ is the noise parameter based on the damped harmonic oscillator model that accounts the effects of both Markovian and non-Markovian noise limits on quantum states,

-The frequency of harmonic oscillators is $\sqrt{(\frac{2a}{\gamma})^2-1}$.
-The noise parameter describes two regimes of systems dynamics, for $\frac{a}{\gamma}<0.5$, the channel corresponds to the Markovian regime and for $\frac{a}{\gamma}>0.5$ we observe the non-Markovian behaviour of the dynamics.
-The dynamics of quantum correlations for (non-) Markovian regimes of RTN channel are shown in Figs.~\ref{nm_qc_rtn} and~\ref{m_qc_rtn}, respectively.
-The oscillatory behaviour of quantum correlations and $\tau_{QSL}$ for non-Markovian RTN channel are depicted in Figs.~\ref{nm_qc_rtn} and~\ref{nm_qsl_rtn}, respectively.
+The frequency of the harmonic oscillators is $\sqrt{(\frac{2a}{\gamma})^2-1}$.
+The noise parameter describes two regimes of systems dynamics, for $\frac{a}{\gamma}<0.5$, the channel corresponds to the Markovian dynamics, the purely damping regime and damped oscillations for $\frac{a}{\gamma}>0.5$ (damped oscillations) corresponds the non-Markovian evolution.
+The dynamics of quantum correlations in the non-Markovian regime of RTN channel is shown in Fig.~\ref{nm_qc_rtn}.
+Initially all QC fluctuate and decay afterwards.
+In the Markovian regime (Fig. \ref{m_qc_rtn}), these non-classical correlations decay without fluctuating.
+The noise parameter values at which each measure of QC reaches its classical threshold limit obeys the order $q_{F_{lhv}}\leq q_B \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$.
+The oscillatory behavior of $\tau_{QSL}$ for non-Markovian RTN channel in Fig.~\ref{nm_qsl_rtn} captures the presence of information backflow, whereas quantum speed limit time increases (Fig.~\ref{m_qsl_rtn}) without fluctuation in the Markovian regime.